Community Medical Center Long Beach

 Community Hospital Long Beach is an acute care hospital in Long Beach, California.
 After closing on July 3, 2018, it reopened on Monday, January 4, 2021 under a new operator Molina Wu Network LLC.
+It closed again in November of that year.

 History

 Community Hospital of Long Beach was founded in 1924 as Long Beach Community Hospital with 100 beds and 175 surgeons and physicians on staff.
 Long Beach councilman and mayor Fillmore Condit donated $50,000 to the Long Beach Community Hospital Association to assist with its development.
 Hugh Davies designed the original Spanish Colonial building.
 Nine years later, the 1933 Long Beach earthquake shook the hospital but did little damage to the hospital.
 The hospital provided medical care to hundreds of residents following the disaster.
 In the 1940s, the hospital added a new wing, increasing the number of beds to 150.

 The 1960s and 1970s saw increasing modernization of hospital equipment and facilities with a doubling of the size of the emergency room, the opening of an intensive care unit, a nuclear medicine department and a coronary care unit.
 In 1980, the hospital was designated as a Historical Landmark.
 The 1980s and 1990s saw changes of ownership.
 In 1982, HealthWest bought the hospital.
 Through a 1988 merger, UniHealth became the owners of the hospital, followed by a purchase of UniHealth's hospitals in 1998 by Catholic Healthcare West.